Yogeshpant942/hostel_leave_app/README.md

 /app/src/main/assets/
 If keys are leaked, rotate them in Google Cloud Console.

-📱 Usage Flow
+📱 USAGE FLOW
 Student logs in and applies for leave.

 Warden/Admin reviews the request and either approves or rejects it.

 Student gets notified instantly about the status.

-🛠️ Future Enhancements
+🛠️ FUTURE ENHANCEMENT
 Multi-role access (Student, Warden, Admin)

 Leave analytics dashboard for admins